You can track and manage the data that you receive from the app by configuring a variety of variables and metrics.

 Click Manage App Settings > Manage Variables & Metrics > Custom Variables.

-These mappings call the same API that is used in Processing Rules.
+These mappings call the same API that Processing Rules use in Adobe Analytics.

 Here is a list of the custom variables that you can configure: